robinvanderlee/positive-selection/README.md

 2. `mask_msa_based_on_guidance_results.pl`.
 Analyze and parse the GUIDANCE results.
 Low confidence scores led us to remove entire alignments from our analysis or mask unreliable individual columns and codons.

 #### 3c.
-TCS - assessment and masking
+TCS assessment and masking
 Run T-Coffee TCS to assess alignment stability by independently re-aligning all possible pairs of sequences.
 Note that we ran TCS on translated PRANK codon alignments.<br/>

-1. Translate the PRANK alignments to protein.
+1. Translate the PRANK cDNA alignments to protein alignments.
 Note that we use the PRANK alignments generated through GUIDANCE (Step 3b) to ensure we are masking the same alignments with both GUIDANCE and TCS!
 ```bash
 mkdir -p sequences/tcs-prank-codon
 find sequences/prank-codon-masked/ -type f -name "*__cds.prank-codon.aln.fa" | parallel --max-procs 4 --nice 10 --joblog parallel_translate-prank-codon-alignments.log --eta 't_coffee -other_pg seq_reformat -in {} -action +translate -output fasta_aln > sequences/tcs-prank-codon/{/.}.translated.fa'